Florilegium: Natural Health Service

 This work acknowledges the innate human need to connect with the natural world and serves as an elegy to the healing power of nature.

-Biophilia: Exeter Florilegium (2020) will be exhibited at the Royal Albert Memorial Museum, Exeter 18 September - 21 November 2021.
+The Exeter Florilegium (2021) was exhibited at the Royal Albert Memorial Museum, Exeter in Autumn 2021.

 Biophilia: Bedside Florilegium (2020)